-resolution-the step of the grid (in millimeters) that the algorithm uses to reconstruct a polygonal model.
+resolution -the step of the grid (in millimeters) that the algorithm uses to reconstruct a polygonal model.
 In other words, this parameter defines the mean distance between two points in a model.
 The lower the resolution value, the sharper the shape.
-When specifying values, keep in mind the default values and lower limits in Table 8.3..
+When specifying values, keep in mind the default values, lower limits in Table 8.5 and Max error.